arjunattam/vscode-chat/README.md

 # Get started

-Live Share Chat is a companion extension for [Visual Studio Live Share](https://aka.ms/vsls), which enables you to collaboratively edit and debug code with others, in real time.

-1. Install the [Live Share Extension Pack](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack), which packages VS Live Share with support for **audio and text chat**.
-1. **Direct Messages**: DM your Live Share contacts, within or outside Live Share sessions.
-1. **Session Messages**: Chat with participants, within a Live Share session
+_Chat_ is powered by Live Share [Visual Studio Live Share](https://aka.ms/vsls).
+It allows you to use your existing team chat apps (Slack, Discord, Spaces) in VS Code so your team communication isn't fragmented.

 # Features